 Pasta with Zucchini Sauce

-Pasta with Zucchini Sauce is creamy, flavorful, and oh-so-easy to make!
-Shredded zucchini, sweet summer peas, and thick tender bucatini make for the ultimate 20-minute summer pasta dish, wonderful for a weeknight dinner.
+Pasta with Zucchini Sauce is ultra flavorful, creamy, and packed with veggies!
+Shredded zucchini, sweet summer peas, and thick tender bucatini make for the ultimate 20-minute summer pasta dish.

 Why This Recipe Works

-Pasta: I use bucatini because I prefer a thicker spaghetti, however; feel free to use other long types of pasta such as spaghetti, linguini, fettuccini.
+- Pasta: I use bucatini because I prefer a thicker noodle.
+Feel free to use other long types of pasta such as spaghetti, linguini, fettuccini, etc.

-Parmesan: True Parmigiano Reggiano comes from the Reggio Emilia region in Italy and has a very distinct nutty flavor.
-If this flavor profile is not favorable to your palette, Pecorino Romano, is a great alternative as it has a salty flavor verse nutty.
+- Parmesan: True Parmigiano Reggiano comes from the Reggio Emilia region in Italy and has a very distinct nutty flavor.
+If this flavor profile is not favorable to your palette, Pecorino Romano is a great alternative.

-Peas: I use frozen peas that have been thawed.
+- Peas: I use frozen peas that have been thawed.
 Fresh or canned will also work.
-If using canned be sure to drain all excess liquid prior to putting into dish.
+If using canned, be sure to drain all excess liquid.

-Broth: This recipe calls for chicken broth, however; vegetable broth would be a wonderful alternative.
-If you need to watch your sodium intake, I would recommend using low sodium broths and adjusting the additional kosher salt to your taste.
+- Broth: This recipe calls for chicken broth, but vegetable broth would be a wonderful alternative.
+If you need to watch your sodium intake, I would recommend using low sodium broth and adjusting the additional kosher salt to your taste.
 You could also use water if you do not have broth on hand, but the flavor of the dish won’t be as robust.

-Heavy cream: Heavy cream creates a thick and creamy sauce due to the high fat content.
-However; if you do not want to use or cannot find at your local grocer; you can substitute half and half, but the sauce won’t be as creamy.
+- Heavy Cream: Heavy cream creates a thick and creamy sauce due to the high fat content.
+However, you can substitute half and half, but the sauce won’t be as creamy.

 - Cook the vegetables.
-Melt the butter in a large sauté pan over medium heat melt the butter.
-Add onion and garlic and cook until softened.
-Stir in zucchini, salt, and pepper and sauté until zucchini is half it’s size.
+Melt the butter in a large sauté pan over medium heat.
+Add the onion and garlic cloves and cook until softened.
+Stir in the shredded zucchini, salt, and pepper and sauté until the zucchini is cooked.

 - Make the creamy zucchini sauce.
 Mix in the cream, broth, freshly shredded parmesan cheese, and peas.
 Reduce the heat to low and simmer for 3 minutes.

-- When sauce is ready, add the pasta and stir to combine.
+- Add the pasta.
+Add the drained pasta to the zucchini mixture and stir to combine.
 Let the pasta and zucchini simmer for an additional few minutes to allow the flavors to incorporate.
 Remove and serve.
 Season with salt and black pepper to taste.
 Garnish with crispy crumbled bacon and grated parmesan cheese.
 Enjoy!

 Cook the pasta in chicken broth for a richer flavor.

 Slightly undercook the pasta as it will finish cooking when it gets tossed with the sauce.
-If pasta is fully cooked in water, it will become overcooked and will loose texture when mixed with the sauce.
+If the pasta is fully cooked, it will become overcooked and lose its texture when mixed with the sauce.

-High quality Parmesan makes a huge flavor difference in this dish.
-I recommend using a good quality Parmesan block and grating the amount you need.
+High quality parmesan makes a huge flavor difference in this dish.
+I recommend using a good quality parmesan block and grating the amount you need.
 Pre-grated cheese, while convenient, is coated in cellulose which helps it keeps its grated form.
 This means it isn’t as fresh and won’t melt into the sauce as easily.

 If you want the zucchini sauce thicker, add a slurry of cornstarch and water (1 teaspoon cornstarch to 2 tablespoons water).
-To make the sauce thinner, add 1/4 cup of the pasta cooking water to the simmering zucchini and pasta to make it thicker.
+To make the sauce thinner, add 1/4 cup of the pasta water to the simmering zucchini and pasta.

-If there are any leftovers, or if you are making this ahead of time, be sure to store in an air tight container in the refrigerator for up to 3 days.
+If there are any leftovers, or if you are making this ahead of time, be sure to store them in an airtight container in the refrigerator for up to 3 days.

-I use a microplane when grating Parmesan.
-Using a microplane will give the Parmesan an amazing, super-light texture.
-It also is the perfect size to melt easily into the sauce and makes a beautiful garnish.
+I use a microplane when grating parmesan to give it a super light texture.
+It is also the perfect size to melt easily into the sauce and makes a beautiful garnish.

-This recipe calls for bucatini, but; you can substitute any other long long pasta – hollow or not.
-However; if you’d like to use a hollow pasta, you could use rigatoni (short and wide), penne (narrow and diagonally cut), or ziti (short thick tubes).
+This recipe calls for bucatini, but you can substitute any other long pasta – hollow or not.
+However, if you’d like to use a hollow pasta, you could use rigatoni (short and wide), penne (narrow and diagonally cut), or ziti (short thick tubes).

 Pasta with Zucchini Sauce